lukasmoldon/wikinews/README.md

 |_ground_truth|randomly selected world news articles published in 2001 or later **manually labeled** with related wikipedia links (for measuring accuracy of matching algorithms)|200|200|

 ## Top keywords 2019 - New York Times: Exemplary results

+- These tables only consider keywords in articles, which have been categorized as 'world news articles' by the
+respective newspaper
+- **Column 1:** The position within the ranking
+- **Column 2:** The name of the keyword
+- **Column 3:** The name* of the resulting Wikipedia article computed from our simple keyword matching approach.
+Here the API query is always identical with the name of the keyword.
+- **Column 4:** The computed query for our advanced keyword matching approach
+- **Column 5:** The name* of the resulting Wikipedia article computed from our advanced keyword matching approach.
+Here we use column 4 as query for the API call.

+(* use the link https://en.wikipedia.org/wiki/_PLACEHOLDER_ and replace the placeholder by the name)

 | # | keyword | matching result (simple) | computed query (advanced)  | matching result (advanced) |
 |---|---|---|---|---|
 | 1. | president | President | president trump leader | Donald_Trump |